cdk8s-team/cdk8s/examples/typescript/kubernetes-end-to-end-aws/README.md

 In order to access applications inside the clusters from the internet, the cluster needs the ability to provision on-demand AWS load balancers that route to internal Kubernetes resources.
-The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller) enables just that, and can be installed via the `albController` property.
+The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller) e nables just that, and can be installed via the `albController` property.
 So, our complete cluster definition is:

 In addition, the `eks.Cluster` construct is able to apply Kubernetes manifests onto the cluster (we will use that capability later) via the `kubectl` utility.